 It is paramount to understand what each bike is designed for to make an educated choice between the two.
 The pit bike is designed to get from point A to point B on smooth terrain.
 It is not made to go off-road or be used for racing.
 Since the bike is small and close to the ground, it will likely be damaged if used for either of these things or the rider can be injured.

-The dirt bike, on the other hand, is designed specifically for off-road racing.
+The dirt bike, on the other hand, is designed specifically for off-road dirt biking.
 It is tall and has all the required suspension to be effective in rough terrain.
 Riders can feel confident that, if ridden correctly and the appropriate riding gear is used, including chest plates, helmets, and goggles, this type of bike will support any terrain and speed the rider wishes to explore.

 The cost difference between the two bikes can be substantial.
 The price for dirt bikes can range from reasonable to very expensive, depending on after-market bells and whistles.
 Used dirt bikes can be bought as low as a thousand dollars, but a new standard factory bike can cost thousands of dollars.
 These bikes are used primarily for racing and motocross, so it will stand to reason frequent repairs will have to be made, and at times these repairs can be costly.
 This can be quite a financial investment for a person, but if racing or riding off-road is expected of the bike, it will be worth the price.